-- Our agreements with our overseas agents (Agents) who source New Goods for our retail chain include a section on Modern Slavery and refer to our Anti-Slavery and Human Trafficking Policy which is included with the agreements.
+Our agreements with our overseas agents and suppliers who source new goods include a section on Modern Slavery and refer to our Anti-Slavery and Human Trafficking Policy which is included with the agreements.
+The Agents confirm that:

 - The end suppliers have signed a code of conduct which includes the Anti-Slavery Policy;

 - The Anti-Slavery Policy has been added to their quality control check list, and they will report on it;

 - They will ensure that an annual third party social responsibility audit will be carried out, the results of which will be provided to us.